The selection process for the DOC program takes approximately 9-10 months.

-The fellowship committee comprises scholars and scientists employed at a university or a non-university research institution in Austria.
+The fellowship committee consists of scientists who work at a university or a non-university research institution in Austria or German-speaking countries.
 The committee is reconstituted every year.

-The applications are assigned to the members of the fellowship committee according to their fields.
-Great attention is paid to avoiding potential conflicts of interest.
-Hence committee members and applicants may not work at the same university or research institute.
-Furthermore, professional or private relations or rivalry are also taken into consideration.
+The applications are assigned to the members of the fellowship committee according to their research fields.
+Strict attention is paid to avoiding possible conflicts of interest.
+First of all, this means that committee members and applicants may not work at the same university/department or research institution.
+In addition, possible professional or private close or competitive relationships are taken into account.

-In the first selection round, a shortlist of applications will be drawn up that will be evaluated by international experts.
-This preliminary selection is made on the basis of the scientific quality of the dissertation project and the qualification of the applicant.
-An explanatory statement giving the reasons for the rejection is sent to the applicant.
+In the first selection round, the committee members draw up a shortlist of applications that will be reviewed by international experts.
+This selection is made on the basis of the scientific quality of the dissertation project and/or the scientific qualification of the applicant, which will be communicated to the applicant in writing in the event of rejection.

-For the applications that are to be externally assessed, the members of the committee suggest reviewers abroad who seem suitable in the relevant fields.
-In addition, experts from the database of the Department of Fellowships and Awards can be named.
-Again, bias and potential conflicts of interest are taken into consideration.
+For the applications that are reviewed by international experts, the committee members propose suitable reviewers who work abroad.
+In addition, experts from the database of the Department of Fellowships & Awards of the OeAW can be named.
+In the selection process, strict attention is paid to reasons for bias or possible conflicts of interest.

-There is no set pool of reviewers; for each application experts are sought who are in a position to judge the application on the basis of their own academic experience or research activities in accordance with the international standards in the field in question.
-These experts work on a voluntary basis, i.e. they do not receive any financial compensation for this activity.
+There is no fixed pool of reviewers; for each application, experts are sought who are in a position to assess the project proposal on the basis of their own scientific experience or research activities in accordance with the international standards in the respective field.
+These reviewers work on a voluntary basis, i.e. they do not receive any financial compensation for this activity.

-Applicants have the right to exclude up to three experts from the review process (e.g. due to rivalry or to dispute between schools).
+Applicants have the right (e.g. for reasons of competition or because of a school dispute) to exclude up to three experts from the review process.

-A review consists of a written assessment and a formal evaluation of the academic quality of the research project on a scale from 1–10 (1–2 = inadequate, 9–10 = outstanding):
+A review consists of a written statement and a formal assessment of the scientific quality of the dissertation project on a scale of 1-10 (1-2 = inadequate, 9-10 = excellent) based on the following criteria:

-• Originality and innovative aspects of the research project as well as relevance of the project to the research field
+• Originality, innovativeness and relevance of the dissertation project in the field

 • Knowledge of the current state of research